jaswanth-git-test/JSONDB_Project/README.md

 [Documentation Link](http://login2explore.com/jpdb/docs.html)

-## "This project is about using JsonDB  for sample CRUD operations."
+## "This project is about using JsonPowerDB  for sample CRUD operations."

 ### About JsonPowerDB: